abenkhadra/bcov/README.md

  - is covered
  - is fallthrough (i.e., does not terminate with a branch)

 Also, a coverage summary is reported for each function.
+For example, it shows the basic block and instruction coverage ratios.

 For a given function, it is possible to selectively dump various program graphs like the CFG and superblock dominator graph.
 For example, consider function `S_search_const` in `perl`,